Misty Stone: Other ventures

 In 2013, she launched her own production company, Misty Stone Productions.
 She also produces and sells a line of organic beauty products that include a body butter candle.
 Her body has also been molded for the creation of a line of sex toys.
-Stone is the first African-American performer to be molded by the company that manufactures the Fleshlight.
+Stone is the first black performer to be molded by the company that manufactures the Fleshlight.

 Personal life

-Stone is a Los Angeles native, stating that she was "born and raised" in Inglewood, but spent some time living in Omaha, Nebraska.
-She states in a 2014 interview that she was "not sexually open" when she was younger and considered herself a tomboy.
-Stone played basketball in high school.

 Stone voted for Barack Obama in the 2008 United States presidential election and voiced her support for Hillary Clinton in the 2016 United States presidential election.